 We carry a lot of gadgets, which means we have an obscenely large number of cables - anything we can do to reduce the size of the 'cable bag' (yes, we really have to have a special bag) is greatly appreciated.
 Also, the memory card reader on Andrew's Mac is very hit and miss - we needed something more reliable.

-This post contains Amazon affiliate links, meaning that we receive a very small commission on items purchased via these links, at absolutely no extra cost to you.
+This post contain affiliate links, meaning that we receive a very small commission on items purchased via these links, at absolutely no extra cost to you.
 We'll never recommend a product that we don't use and love ourselves, and your purchases help keep Along Dusty Roads, well, on the road!